Preoperative Liquid Protein Diet

-Liquid protein diet is designed to severely restrict non-protein calories while maintaining adequate nutritional status, which results in rapid, significant weight loss.
+Liquid protein diet is designed to restrict non-protein calories while maintaining adequate nutritional status, which results in rapid, significant weight loss.

 In the weeks before your procedure, your surgeon will place you on a pre-bariatric surgery liquid diet.
 How long this lasts and what the step-up process looks like varies between patients.
 Here’s what you need to know about this diet.

-Why the Bariatric Liquid Diet Pre-Op Is Necessary
+Why the Bariatric Liquid Diet Pre-Op is Necessary

 With most bariatric procedures, your surgeon needs to make alterations to the stomach, and possibly the intestines and other organs as well.
 To make these changes safely, the stomach and intestines must be free of food.
 Even when no surgical alterations are made, an empty stomach is still required for ideal outcomes.

 However, the liquid diet before weight loss surgery usually starts well in advance of the point when it is needed to clear the digestive tract.
 This is because it is also used to reduce the size of the liver.
 For many people with obesity, their liver is fatty and enlarged, making it more dangerous to alter the stomach.